Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

 We have four equations (\ref{eq:cav_eq_1}), (\ref{eq:cav_eq_2}), (\ref{eq:cav_eq_3})-(\ref{eq:cav_eq_4}), and four unknowns, $\tilde{E}_{c}$, $\tilde{E}_{\infty}$, $\tilde{K}_{c}$, and $\tilde{K}_{\infty}$.
 Solving the system gives the complex current amplitude on the sheet at $y=0$,

 and a power dissipation per unit area of

-For dark-matter resonance frequencies close to resonance, $\nu_{\rm DM}^{0} \approx \nu_{r}=c/2L$, this equation may be expanded as
+For dark-matter resonance frequencies close to resonance, $\omega_{\rm DM}^{0} \approx \omega_{r}=c/2l$, this equation may be expanded as

 The response is a Lorentzian, as would be expected, and the quality factor of the cavity, as determined by the full width at half maximum, is $Q=\pi Z_{fs}/2Z_{c}$.
+The result can also be derived using the traditional cavity-overlap formalism; see Appendix \ref{sec:cav_circuit}.
+For an on-resonance dark-matter signal, the power dissipation is maximized,

-For an on-resonance dark-matter signal, the power dissipation increases linearly linearly in $Q$.
-Taking the limit $Q \rightarrow \infty$ (sheet impedance to zero), it seems that arbitrarily large amounts of power can be dissipated.
+and the power dissipation increases linearly in $Q$.
+Note, from the first equality of (\ref{eq:Pdiss_cavity_mode_max}), that the power dissipation is independent of the free-space impedance, an observation that is explored in far greater detail in Section \ref{ssec:toy_circuits}.
+Taking the limit $Q \rightarrow \infty$ (sheet impedance to zero), it seems that, subject to the approximations in this model, arbitrarily large amounts of power can be dissipated.
 Of course, this is unphysical.
 Two assumptions that we have made break down.
-First, for high quality factors giving cavity linewidths narrower than the dark-matter linewidth ($Q \gtrsim 10^{6}$), not all parts of the dark-matter spectrum are fully rung up.
+First, for high quality factors giving cavity linewidths narrower than the dark-matter linewidth ($Q \gtrsim 10^{6}$), not all parts of the dark-matter spectrum are fully resonantly-enhanced.
 A more complicated calculation, in which the shape of the dark-matter spectrum is convolved with the resonator response, is needed to calculate the power dissipation.
 Such a calculation is carried out in Sec. \ref{sec:resonator_SNR}.

-More fundamentally, power conservation dictates that at some quality factor, we must begin to backact on the dark-matter electric field, producing enough dark matter through the electromagnetic interaction to locally change the value of the dark-matter density and effectively modify the value of $\tilde{E}_{\rm DM}$.
-We digress here to show that backaction is negligible in practice.
-Specifically, we calculate parametrically the range of Q factors for which backaction on the dark matter field can be ignored and conclude that practical cavity quality factors are well within this range.
-The power available per unit area from the dark matter field is the flux incident on the detectors, given roughly by the energy density multiplied by the (virial) velocity:
+More fundamentally, power conservation dictates that at some quality factor, we must begin to backreact on the dark-matter source, producing enough dark matter through the electromagnetic interaction to locally change the value of the dark-matter density and effectively modify the value of $\tilde{E}_{\rm DM}$.
+We show here that backreaction is negligible in practice.
+Specifically, we calculate parametrically the range of Q factors for which backreaction on the dark-matter field can be ignored and conclude that practical cavity quality factors are well within this range.
+As stated earlier, the power available from the dark matter field is determined by the flux density through the detector, roughly equal to the product of the dark-matter energy density and the velocity and expressed as